radumardale/react-keyboard-time-input/README.md

 Forked from [alanclarke/time-input](https://github.com/alanclarke/time-input).

-A keyboard friendly react component for capturing time - [demo](https://radumardale.github.io/react-keyboard-time-input/)
+A keyboard friendly react component for capturing time.

 #### Only es6 modules (`import/export default`) import is available. `commonjs` (`require()/module.export`) build is published but is not tested.